StatEval: A Comprehensive Benchmark for Large Language Models in Statistics: Introduction

+To address this gap, we introduce \textbf{StatEval}, the first large-scale benchmark dedicated specially to statistical reasoning. \textbf{StatEval} is designed to span topics and difficulty levels in both breadth and depth, serving as a common resource for evaluation, RAG, and model adaptation.
+With over \textbf{100,000} meticulously curated items, \textbf{StatEval} covers the spectrum from introductory undergraduate exercises to advanced research-level challenges, capturing the diverse requirements of modern statistics (Figure~\ref{fig:StatEval_overview}).
+Because all problems are provided in a standardized, text-only form, \textbf{StatEval} can be readily integrated into a variety of workflows, including the evaluation of statistical logic, RAG pipelines, and model fine-tuning.

-StatEval is first organized along a difficulty axis, which defines two datasets. (i) The foundational knowledge dataset contains 13817 problems drawn from over \textbf{50} textbooks and course materials spanning undergraduate to doctoral levels, including both multiple-choice and short question–answer formats that assess LLMs’ mastery of core statistical knowledge. (ii) The Statistical research dataset consists of 2,374 verifiable, proof-based questions sourced from \textbf{18} top-tier peer-reviewed journals, designed to assess LLMs’ reasoning ability on research-oriented tasks requiring rigorous derivations and proof-style solutions.
-Within each dataset, we further introduce a disciplinary axis, organized as a two-level taxonomy that covers more than 30 subdomains, including probability, inference, regression, Bayesian methods, multivariate statistics, asymptotic theory, experimental design, and machine learning.
-This dual-axis design enables fine-grained analysis of model performance across both foundational and advanced areas of statistics.
-All problems are presented in text-only format, ensuring that the evaluation directly probes reasoning ability rather than reliance on computational tools.
+\textbf{StatEval} is organized along a difficulty axis that defines two complementary components: \begin{itemize}[leftmargin=*] \item \emph{The foundational knowledge dataset} contains \textbf{22,262} problems drawn from over \textbf{70} textbooks and course materials spanning undergraduate to doctoral levels.
+It includes multiple-choice, short-answer, computational, and proof-based formats, and is intended to cover core statistical knowledge routinely taught in formal curricula. \item \emph{The statistical research dataset} consists of \textbf{84,179} verifiable, proof-based questions sourced from \textbf{6} top-tier peer-reviewed journals.
+These problems reflect research-oriented tasks that require rigorous derivations and proof-style solutions. \end{itemize} Within each component, we further introduce a disciplinary axis, organized as a two-level taxonomy that covers more than 30 subdomains, including probability, inference, regression, Bayesian methods, multivariate statistics, asymptotic theory, experimental design, and machine learning.
+This dual-axis design enables fine-grained slicing of problems by both difficulty and topic, supporting detailed analysis of model behavior as well as targeted retrieval or training in specific areas of statistics.